nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/FilesClassDiagram.png" width="550" />

 The `Files` component,
-* Multiple file handling capabilities: The Files component is designed to handle various file types, such as PDF and images.
+* Multiple files handling capabilities: The `Files` component is designed to handle various file types, such as PDF and images.
 * It is capable of processing these files, rendering them for display, and managing their storage.
 * Inheritance: By implementing both `FileReader` and `FileGenerator` interfaces,
-* the Files component provides a flexible foundation for specialized file handling classes, such as `PdfReader` and `ImageReader`.
+* the `Files` component provides a flexible foundation for specialized file handling classes, such as `PdfReader` and `ImageReader`.
 * This modular design allows the component to extend its functionality when needed.
-* Dependency on `FileReaderManager` and `FileManager`: The Files component relies on the `FileReaderManager` class to determine which specialized file handler to use based on the input file type.
+* Dependency on `FileReaderManager` and `FileManager`: The `Files` component relies on the `FileReaderManager` class to determine which specialized file handler to use based on the input file type.
 * The `FileManager` class, in turn, utilizes the `FileReaderManager` to manage and process different file types effectively.
 * Interaction with the UI component: The `PdfReader` and `ImageReader` classes are responsible for rendering the files in a format suitable for display.
 * They return the rendered files to the UI component, which then presents the content to the user.